JamesG3/Leetcode/AAA(Note for this repository).md

 - Convert Sorted Array to Binary Search Tree: insert recursively
 - H-Index: how to calculate a H-Index.
 	- [https://zh.wikipedia.org/wiki/H指数][2]
+- 448.Find All Numbers Disappeared in an Array

 ### Questions
 - 382 Linked List Random Node: what are the test cases like?
 Why sometimes the result is *Wrong* when i submit a right answer?